 These specific terms are likely to lead to more conversions than the general phrase “reusable water bottle” because they suggest that search engine users are further along in the buyer’s journey and they’ve done their research.

-Once you know what converts for you, it’s time to stop relying on broad match for your PPC ad campaigns.
+Once you know what converts for you, it’s time to stop relying on broad matches for your PPC ad campaigns.
 Instead, you can readjust your strategy once you’ve found more specific terms that help convert and use these terms to bring in new buyers.

 5. Adjust bids based on device.